 What companies have gained a competitive advantage by building a DSS?

-The problem in answering this question is that firms want to maintain the advantage they gain and hence they are reluctant to release many details about strategic information systems.
-Also, DSS that provide an advantage at one point in time may seem dated or ordinary after only a few years has elapsed.
-The advantage can be fleeting and short-term (cf., Feeny and Ives, 1990).
+Software vendor salespeople and their sales materials often claim that a specific software product like an Enterprise Data Warehouse (EDW), an Enterprise Resource Planning (ERP) system, or a Sales and Operations Planning (SOP) system will provide a company a competitive advantage.
+Proving or disproving this claim is challenging.
+The problem in answering this question is that managers want to maintain any advantage they gain and hence they are reluctant to release details about the effectiveness and advantages of new decision support and analytic systems.
+Also, DSS that provide an advantage at one point in time may seem dated or ordinary after only a few years time has elapsed.
+Any advantage from software and technology can be fleeting and short-term (cf., Feeny and Ives, 1990).

 Porter and Millar (1985) provided a major theoretical perspective on how information could provide competitive advantage.
-A number of other theories related to competitive advantage suggest that deployment of resources like innovative decision support systems can provide a sustainable business advantage.
+Information and decision support can change how managers organize and perform discrete activities and can improve that performance gaining competitive advantage.
+A number of other theories related to competitive advantage suggest that deployment of new resources (cf., Barney, 1991) like an innovative decision support system can provide a sustainable business advantage.

 DSS can be important and useful and necessary and yet not provide a competitive advantage.
 Many consulting firms and vendors focus on gaining competitive advantage from a data warehouse or a business intelligence system and that can happen.
 Many DSS projects don't however deliver such results and they probably weren't intended to create competitive advantage.

-In a now classic study, Kettinger et al. (1994) identified a number of companies that had gained an advantage from Information Systems.
-Some of those systems were Decision Support Systems, but most were Transaction Processing Systems.
-The following DSS examples are from their article:
+In a classic literature review, Kettinger et al. (1994) identified a number of companies that had gained an advantage from Information Systems.
+Some of those systems were Decision Support Systems, but most were Transaction Processing Systems or a combination.
+The following examples of strategic DSS are from their article:

 Air Products -- vehicle scheduling system